 The Headwaters Fund makes grants and loans to Humboldt County organizations for the economic and community development of the County.
-Business may apply for loans of $25,000 to $800,000 for a variety of needs.
+A business may apply for loans of $25,000 to $800,000 for a variety of needs.
 Non-profits and governments may apply for grants and loans.

 City of Eureka

-The City of Eureka has redevelopement funds for certain types of projects.
+The City of Eureka has redevelopment funds for certain types of projects.

 Humboldt Area Foundation